 Quizzes.
-Quizzes will test the mathematics being used in the course; there will be a quiz on each section, two quizzes per week.
+Quizzes will test the mathematics being used in the course; there will be weekly quizzes covering sections learned the week before.
 These quizzes will be administered online through the Online Course Portal (details below).
 Quizzes may be repeated (with possibly different questions) as many times as you like, up until the deadline, and your final, graded score will be the most recent of your attempts.